faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Exception Type|Meaning
 --|--
 EXC_CRASH (SIGABRT)|Our program raised a programming language exception such as a failed assertion and this caused the OS to Abort our app
-EXC_BAD_ACCESS or SIGSEGV or SIGBUS|Our program most likely tried to access a bad memory location or alternatively the address was good but we did not have the privilege to access it.
+EXC_BAD_ACCESS or SIGSEGV or SIGBUS|Our program most likely tried to access a bad memory location or the address was good but we did not have the privilege to access it.
+The memory might have been deallocated due to due memory pressure.

 When we have a SIGABRT, we should look for what exceptions and assertions are present in our code from the stack trace of the crashed thead.

 When we have a memory issue, we should look at what was the address at fault.
-Note the CR2 register described in a later section carries the address which caused the problem.
-For making progress on these issues, we should use the Xcode Diagnostics options for memory debugging.
-There is an option to switch on the Address Sanitiser.
-If this does not catch the problem, it is then trying the